Eiffel Tower in Paris

 Here are two highly recommended hotels in the Luberon, one in Roussillon and one in Gordes.

 Les Sables d’Ocre – A 15-minute walk from the village of Roussillon, this place sets the bar for what a country-style, family-run, low-key, easy-on-the-budget place should be.
-Book a room that includes a terrace.
-You’ll have your own private outdoor space and be steps from the pool.
+Book a room with a terrace.

-Domaine de l’Enclos – This place close to Gordes–one of the most beautiful hill towns in the area–is wonderful.
-We snagged a room with a terrace which Gregg made use of to do some drawing.
+Domaine de l’Enclos – This place close to Gordes, one of the most beautiful hill towns in the area, is wonderful.
 The views from the garden over the Luberon are spectacular.

 For more accommodation options, check the map below.